Johncci/rock-paper-scissors-lizard-spock-game/README.md

  * The hamburger menu would not perform as expected.
 The contained nav bar was intended to display central when clicked but it displayed at the top of the opened box.
 I corrected this by targetting the css through javaScript and had it display as a flex property.

+ * The hamburger menu also needed to be double clicked to open on arrival to the page.
+I am still not aware of why this was happening ,however after changing core javaScript to JQuery this problem was resolved and it now opens with a single click

+ * During the course of building this website, I was focused on testing responsiveness by decreasing the screen width and then adjusting the media queries accordingly.
+It was only near the end of the build that I turned my phone to auto rotate and observed that the main content was overflowing into the heading and the footer when the screen was horizontal.
+I experimented with padding and margin styles to try resolve this problem but was unsuccessful.
+I eventually solved the problem by simply applying a min-height to the main-content div which holds the main background image.

+ * I encountered some issues with restting the game when the winning score was reached.
+I originally used a method where the page actually reloaded when the winning score was reached using reload and clearInterval functions which I found on the website [mdn web docs](https://developer.mozilla.org/en-US/docs/Games/Tutorials/2D_Breakout_game_pure_JavaScript/Finishing_up).
+This worked to reset the game except the final message displaying the winner was displayed and then reset too quickly for the user to read.
+I resolved this by adding a simple function to the winning botscore and userscore and deleting my previous reset method.

  ## <U>**W3C Validator**</U>

 * The W3C validator was used to to validate the html on all pages of this website.
 No errors were returned when passing through the W3C validator.